Paul Crossley (art historian): Scholarship

 Matthew Reeve suggests that "from its beginning, Paul Crossley's scholarship offered a wholly catholic vision of late medieval art".
-Crossley's PhD thesis focused on the architectural patronage of Kasimir the Great (1320–80), "research that, to a large extent, introduced the architecture of Poland to British scholarship".
+Crossley's PhD thesis focused on the architectural patronage of King Casimir III the Great (1320–80), "research that, to a large extent, introduced the architecture of Poland to British scholarship".

-Zoë Opačić and Achim Timmermann edited two collections in honour of Crossley: Architecture, Liturgy and Identity: Liber Amicorum Paul Crossley (Studies in Gothic Art 1), and Image, Memory and Devotion: Liber Amicorum Paul Crossley (Studies in Gothic Art 2).
+Zoë Opačić and Achim Timmermann edited two Festschrifts in honour of Crossley: Architecture, Liturgy and Identity: Liber Amicorum Paul Crossley (Studies in Gothic Art 1), and Image, Memory and Devotion: Liber Amicorum Paul Crossley (Studies in Gothic Art 2).

-Personal life
+Personal life and death

 He was married to Joany and had two children, Nick and Kate.
+Crossley died on 11 December 2019 at the age of 74.